-Select from ten categories that cover the full spectrum of heritage excellence.
-Projects demonstrating excellence in the conservation, protection, and interpretation of Aboriginal, built, natural and cultural heritage are encouraged.
+Ten categories will cover the full spectrum of heritage excellence with projects demonstrating excellence in the conservation, protection, and interpretation of Aboriginal, built, natural and cultural heritage considered.

 The National Trust’s independent Judging Committee, chaired by Matthew Devine, will consider all projects on merit.

 To be eligible for entry, projects must have been completed (or will be completed) between 1 March 2022 and 31 March 2023.

 |Aboriginal||For projects that seek to promote understanding, appreciation, conservation and/or awareness of Aboriginal heritage.|